 Understanding how to show instead of tell is crucial to producing effective, elegant prose.
 You see this understanding in most examples of good writing.

 Writing that ‘tells’ means exposition, explanation, info-dump dialogue where one character says to another, “Let me tell you about it from the start…”.
 When readers see this, they lose confidence in the writer.
 They put the book down and move on.

 Take that famous Hemingway story, the tragedy captured in only six words, the lives destroyed by the death of a baby.
 Perhaps with a hint of hope in the symbolic act of selling the shoes.
 The story is said yet unsaid, ambiguous, told in implications.
 It’s told in the spaces between the words.

-Here are some quick tips to help your writing
+Here are 3 tips to improve your writing

 1. Control the tone with correct word choices